Mission: Helping Educators Achieve Financial Independence

 We started six-figures in debt and now have a seven-figure net worth and we did it all while working as public educators.

 First and foremost, I’m an educator.
 But I almost missed my calling.

 I grew up poor, raised by a single mom.
 My early experiences and sense of limits created an early, and unhealthy, obsession with money and constant feelings of financial insecurity.
 I planned to be stupid rich and pursued a career in economics – that I ended up hating.

 Fortunately, I met my amazing wife (TFI) and stumbled into teaching elementary school.

 We started out together as two broke teachers with a net worth of -$130,000.

 Then, we financially wasted most of a decade.
 We were clueless about finances.
 Our lifestyle inflated – we spent as much as we earned.
 Suddenly, we were approaching 40 and had little to show for it and no real plan.
 Our net worth was $0.

 A dream purchase turned into the nightmare wake up call I needed.
 I started studying personal finance and paying attention to how successful people think about money.

 Now, I combine my two passions of teaching and supporting educators to write about our journey and how educators can defy the myth of the poor teacher to achieve financial independence.

 I love education and supporting those who give their lives to help others learn.
 Too often educators give while not taking care of their own financial health.
 I’m hoping to help change that.
-(Read – The 15 Money Things I’d Tell a New Teacher)
+(Read – Money Advice For New Teachers)

 Let me know if I can help you.
 In the meantime, I’ll just keep writing about my story and experience.
 Thanks for reading.